Hexheld/hexheld-docs/MD/Pilot16.md

 - **Source** - The operand is only read from.
 It is the right-most operand.
 - [**Read-Modify-Write (RMW)**](https://en.wikipedia.org/wiki/Read%E2%80%93modify%E2%80%93write)
 - **Destination** - The operand is only written to.
-- **Bit Number** - The operand specifies bit number of the following operand.
+- **Bit Number** - The operand specifies the bit number in question for bit instructions.
 It is the left-most operand.
 - **Condition Code** - The operand represents the conditional execution code.
 It is the left-most operand.